Glenni W. Scofield: Scandal

 Scofield was caught up in the scandal involving Congressman Oakes Ames who was censured for selling shares in Credit Mobilier at greatly reduced prices to fellow congressman.
 Ames had sold shares in Cedar Rapids stock bonds to Scofield and recommended he purchase shares in Credit Mobilier but the contract for the sale was never completed.

 Later career

 Following his departure from Congress, Scofield returned to private practice in Warren from 1875 to 1878.
 He was appointed as the Register of the Treasury for the United States Department of the Treasury by President Rutherford B. Hayes, serving from 1878 to 1881.

 Federal judicial service

 Scofield was nominated by President James A. Garfield on May 19, 1881, to a seat on the Court of Claims (later the United States Court of Claims) vacated by Judge William H. Hunt.
 He was confirmed by the United States Senate on May 20, 1881, and received his commission the same day.
 His service terminated on July 29, 1891, due to his resignation.

 Personal life

 Scofield's brother was Bryant T. Scofield, a politician in Illinois.

-Scofield died on August 30, 1891, in Warren.
+Scofield died of a stroke on August 30, 1891, in Warren.
 He was interred in Oakland Cemetery in Warren.